jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-07-31-a-good-kind-of-tyranny.md

 One solution might be to keep a separate copy of the project but with minimal features, where someone with design ideas can practice implementing his ideas there

+als, Uncle Bob said in his book Clean Architecture that architecture adds complexity but helps as the software grows, and it's harder if we add it a bit late in the project

+also include here the phrase which says that architecture is that part of the software which does not change that much...
+I'm not sure where I read that, maybe from Martin Fowler.
+I'm not sure also if that description is right or wrong.